-RECs, federal investment tax credits and federal production tax credits provide out of market payments to qualifying resources, primarily wind and solar, which create an incentive to generate MWh until the LMP is equal to the marginal cost of producing power minus the credit received for each MWh.
-The same is true for nuclear power credits, ZECs (zero emissions credits).
-The credits provide an incentive to make negative energy offers and more generally provide an incentive to operate whenever possible.
+RECs provide out of market payments to qualifying renewable resources, primarily wind and solar.
+The credits provide an incentive to make negative energy offers and more generally provide an incentive to enter the market, to remain in the market and to operate whenever possible.
 These subsidies affect the offer behavior and the operational behavior of these resources in PJM markets and in some cases the existence of these resources and thus the market prices and the mix of clearing resources.

 RECs clearly affect prices in the PJM wholesale power market.
 Some resources are not economic except for the ability to purchase or sell RECs.
 REC markets are not transparent.
 Data on REC prices, clearing quantities and markets are not publicly available for all PJM states.
 RECs do not need to be consumed during the year of production which creates multiple prices for a REC based on the year of origination.
 RECs markets are, as an economic fact, integrated with PJM markets including energy and capacity markets, but are not formally recognized as part of PJM markets.
 It would be preferable to have a single, transparent market for RECs operated by PJM that would meet the standards and requirements of all states in the PJM footprint including those with no RPS.
 This would provide better information for market participants about supply and demand and prices and contribute to a more efficient and competitive market and to better price formation.
 This could also facilitate entry by qualifying renewable resources by reducing the risks associated with lack of transparent market data.
-This would be a significant improvement even if some unusual or unique types of RECs remained outside this market.